Guo-Xiaoqing/Triple-ANet/README.md

 git clone https://github.com/Guo-Xiaoqing/Triple-ANet.git
 cd Triple-ANet
 ```
 Use "make_txt.py" to split training data and testing data.
-The generated txt files are showed in folder "txt".
+The generated txt files are showed in folder "./txt".
-"make_tfrecords.py" is used to make tfrecord format data.
+"make_tfrecords.py" is used to make tfrecord format data, and the tfrecord could be stored in folder "./tfrecord".

 ### Train the model:
 ```